 Etiquette in darts can be less about manners and more about form and function.
 Without proper etiquette, you run the risk of succumbing to chaos.
-These are the 9 steps for proper darts etiquette.

 Each Game Begins & Ends With A HandShake